 No artificial separation between short-run operational and market decisions: It is possible to design mechanisms that completely separate operational and pricing decisions on an hour-to-hour basis.
 However, it is not possible to keep even notional incentive compatibility intact under these average price structures.

-Incorporation of real-time transmission constraints in spot prices: Transmission constraints binding in real-time should be incorporated into market prices.
+Incorporation of real-time transmission constraints in spot prices: Transmission constraints binding in real-time should be incorporated into market prices and load in constrained regions should pay for the increased costs.
 Otherwise it is necessary to rely on complex “out-of-merit” mechanisms that encourage still more gaming.

 It seems counterintuitive that a company wishing to play an intermediary role should opt for a market design that would effectively automate that role in real-time.
 However, this is a tradeoff that needs to be carefully considered.
 The profits from very short-run intermediation (e.g. market-based dispatch through trading) appear relatively small, and may mainly accrue to those with control of flexible generating units anyway.
 Enron, given its current strategy, is unlikely to fall in this category.

 On the plus side, development of efficient real-time spot markets will greatly aid in the development of liquid forward markets – the big payoff for an intermediary player like Enron.
 It will tend to make the rules simpler, and easier to enforce against those attempting to exercise generation market power.
 A policy change here would appear to be for the better.
+[Rick, here is the key statement ]

 Objective #3: Resistance to market power manipulation